Peter Politiek

 After running into many problems when switching teams and brands for the 2012 season, Peter decided to take a racing sabbatical and only competed in selected Dutch Superbikes races and AHRMA Vintage races in the 2012 season.
-Ending his professional racing career after the last Dutch Superbikes race in Assen in oktober of 2012.
+Ending his professional racing career after the last Dutch Superbikes race in Assen in October of 2012.

-Currently, Peter races in selected (international) events on modern and vintage motorcycles and still is a testrider for Moto73 magazine in the Netherlands.
+Currently, Politiek races in selected (international) events on modern and vintage motorcycles and still is a testrider for Moto73 magazine in the Netherlands.